abdullah-chhatra/iDate/README.md

 # iDate
 This framework provides easy to use wrappers and category over NSDate.
 The key factor while designing this framework is easy and intuitive way of using NSDate.
-Most of the operations and method work with current NSCalendar.
-So please bear in mind that any operation that requires a calendar instance is using NSCalendar.currentCalendar().

 The smallest unit precision is a second in most of the date arithmetic.